GetStream/stream-chat-swift/Documentation.docc/Documentation.md

 # ``StreamChat``

-SummaryThis is the official iOS SDK for [Stream Chat](https://getstream.io/chat/sdk/ios/), a service for building chat and messaging applications.
+This is the official iOS SDK for [Stream Chat](https://getstream.io/chat/sdk/ios/), a service for building chat and messaging applications.
 This library includes both a low-level SDK and a set of reusable UI components.

 ## Overview